akakcolin/gosam/README.md

+modify code to support python3 env and tiny change

 gosam is a bunch of Python scripts:
   * `bicryst.py` -- to generate atomistic model of grain boundary (bicrystal) with a coincidence site lattice (CSL) boundary in the PBC box,